biomathematicus/NeuroDynEx/README.md

 - [`HHEnsembleNoise.py`](HHEnsembleNoise.py): Adds independent Gaussian noise to the input current of each neuron in the ensemble.
 Plots population mean and standard deviation band.
 - [`HHEnsembleTonic.py`](HHEnsembleTonic.py): Uses a tonic input after a stimulus window to sustain irregular population dynamics under noise.
 - [`HHNetwork.py`](HHNetwork.py): Connects the neurons in a sparse network with conductance-based synapses driven by threshold crossing.
 Implements neurotransmitter-like dynamics and plots the ensemble average voltage.
+- [`Purkinje2DMulticompartment.py`](Purkinje2DMulticompartment.py): Models a Purkinje neuron as a two-dimensional array of Hodgkin-Huxley-type compartments with explicit membrane area and cable geometry scaling.
+The simulation dynamically integrates classical sodium and potassium channels, voltage-gated calcium currents, and calcium-activated potassium channels.
+Distributed stochastic synaptic input is applied across the dendritic grid.
+The model illustrates the spatial spread of dendritic excitation and the impact of complex ion channel dynamics in large cerebellar neurons.

 ---